hashicorp/terraform-google-nomad-enterprise-hvd/README.md

 1. Configure the [prerequisites](#prerequisites).

-2. In the `examples` directory, you’ll find subdirectories with ready-made Terraform configurations for deploying this module.
+1. In the `examples` directory, you will find subdirectories with ready-made Terraform configurations for deploying this module.
 Select an example that matches your use case, and copy its contents to a new directory.

     >📝 Example structure for managing multiple Nomad deployments: